-At July 27, 2014 and January 26, 2014, the Company had a total of \$4.0 million of indefinite-lived intangible assets consisting of IPR&D from previous acquisitions for which development is continuing.
+At October 26, 2014 and January 26, 2014, the Company had a total of \$4.0 million of indefinite-lived intangible assets consisting of in-process Research and Development ("IPR&D") from previous acquisitions for which development is continuing.

 The Company reviews indefinite-lived intangible assets for impairment annually or whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Recoverability of indefinite-lived intangible assets is measured by comparing the carrying amount of the asset to the future discounted cash flows the asset is expected to generate.